renaatdemuynck/mkabs/README.md

 > Make relative links absolute

 Takes a base URL and prepends it to relative links to make them absolute.
-Relative links are deemed to be those beginning with a `/`, `#` or `?`.
+Relative links are deemed to be those beginning with a `/`.

 ## Install